The legals are straightforward, and shouldn't stop any one from going on or hosting a placement

 It's best practice to make the whole placements process as straightforward as possible, so employers shouldn't require a student to undergo a criminal records check (which can take a lot of effort and some expense) unless it's really necessary.

 On the Unifrog Placements tool we give the employer the ability to require that the student does a check, including specifying what check needs to be done, and how.
+This ability is taken away if the student is under 16.

 Insurance

-The employer should check their policy documentation to ensure that they are adequately covered; when in doubt, they should contact their insurer or the broker who arranged the policy.
+- The employer should check their policy documentation to ensure that they are adequately covered; when in doubt, they should contact their insurer or the broker who arranged the policy.

-Sole traders, and companies employing only their owner where that employee also owns 50% or more of the issued share capital in the company;
+In the UK these sorts of employers are exempt from needing Employers' Liability Insurance:- Sole traders, and companies employing only their owner where that employee also owns 50% or more of the issued share capital in the company;

-Most public organisations including government departments and agencies, local authorities, police authorities and nationalised industries;
+- Most public organisations including government departments and agencies, local authorities, police authorities and nationalised industries;

-Health service bodies, including National Health Service trusts, health authorities, primary care trusts and Scottish health boards;
+- Health service bodies, including National Health Service trusts, health authorities, primary care trusts and Scottish health boards;

-Some other organisations which are financed through public funds, such as passenger transport executives and magistrates’ courts committees;
+- Some other organisations which are financed through public funds, such as passenger transport executives and magistrates’ courts committees;

-Family businesses, ie if all of your employees are closely related to you (as husband, wife, civil partner, father, mother, grandfather, grandmother, stepfather, stepmother, son, daughter, grandson, granddaughter, stepson, stepdaughter, brother, sister, half-brother or half-sister).
+- Family businesses, ie if all of your employees are closely related to you (as husband, wife, civil partner, father, mother, grandfather, grandmother, stepfather, stepmother, son, daughter, grandson, granddaughter, stepson, stepdaughter, brother, sister, half-brother or half-sister).
 However, this exemption does not apply to family businesses which are incorporated as limited companies.

 On the Unifrog Placements tool, for an in-person placement:

-If the employer fits into one of the special categories above, the tool asks the Employer placement lead what insurance, if any, the employer does have in place
+- If the employer fits into one of the special categories above, the tool asks the Employer placement lead what insurance, if any, the employer does have in place

-Otherwise the tool asks employers to give details for their Employers' Liability Insurance, including sharing with the school / college a copy of their insurance certificate (even for a normal low risk placement, the UK's Health & Safety Executive recommends that schools / colleges see a copy of the employer's insurance certificate).
+- Otherwise the tool asks employers to give details for their Employers' Liability Insurance, including sharing with the school / college a copy of their insurance certificate (even for a normal low risk placement, the UK's Health & Safety Executive recommends that schools / colleges see a copy of the employer's insurance certificate).

-Employers upload their insurance certificate straight into the form.
+- Employers upload their insurance certificate straight into the form.
 If they are blocked from doing this (a rare occurrence normally caused by an employer's firewall) then the form allows for them to email it to the placement coordinator instead.

-If the Employers' Liability Insurance will have expired before the end date of the placement (or a day after the start date if the placement is marked as ‘ongoing’), then the Employer placement lead must commit to updating the insurance details before the start of the placement.
+- If the Employers' Liability Insurance will have expired before the end date of the placement (or a day after the start date if the placement is marked as ‘ongoing’), then the Employer placement lead must commit to updating the insurance details before the start of the placement.
 The system also sends the employer a reminder email to update their insurance details on the day after they've said that their insurance will expire.

 Risk Assessment